2013 Nobel Prize in Literature

 The 2013 Nobel Prize in Literature was awarded to the Canadian writer Alice Munro (1931–2024) as "master of the contemporary short story."
 She was the first Canadian and the 13th woman to receive the prize.

 Laureate

 Alice Munro dedicated her literary career almost exclusively to the short story genre.
 She grew up in a small Canadian town – Huron County, Ontario – the kind of environment that often provided the backdrops for her stories.
 These often accommodated the entire epic complexity of the novel in just a few short pages and the underlying themes of her work were often relationship problems and moral conflicts.
 The relationship between memory and reality was another recurring theme she uses to create tension.
 With subtle means, she was able to demonstrate the impact that seemingly trivial events can have on a person's life.
 Her famous short story collections include Dance of the Happy Shades (1969), Who Do You Think You Are?
 (1978), The Progress of Love (1986), The Love of a Good Woman (1998), and Runaway (2004).

+Candidates

+On Ladbrokes, Japanese novelist Haruki Murakami and Alice Munro were the favourites to win the 2013 Nobel Prize in Literature, followed by Svetlana Alexievich (who was subsequently awarded the 2015 Nobel Prize in Literature), Joyce Carol Oates and Péter Nádas.
+Other top favourites included Algerian Assia Djebar, American Thomas Pynchon, Kenyan Ngugi wa Thiong'o, Korean Ko Un and Norwegian Jon Fosse (subsequently awarded the 2023 Nobel Prize in Literature).